Professor Barbara Ravelhofer

 Sponsored by the Arts and Humanities Research Council (AHRC)

 James Shirley (1596-1666) is a Caroline writer in the tradition of the great Elizabethans and Jacobeans.
 An innovative dramatist specializing in tragedy, comedy, tragicomedy, masque, pastoral, entertainment, morality, and neo-miracle, Shirley wrote for a wide variety of theatres, ranging from the Blackfriars to the first public playhouse in Dublin, but he also composed poems and grammars.
 Shirley’s strong female characters prepared the ground for women on the Restoration stage.
 Critics still appreciate his elegant craftsmanship, his fast-paced, witty dialogues, and his detached portrayal of social manners.
 The Complete Works of James Shirley will comprise a corpus of around 50 works in 10 volumes, including plays, poems, and prose.
-The project is jointly directed by Prof. Eugene Giddens, Anglia Ruskin University, Dr Teresa Grant, University of Warwick, and Dr Ravelhofer.
+The project is jointly directed by Prof. Eugene Giddens, Anglia Ruskin University, Dr Teresa Grant, University of Warwick, and Prof. Ravelhofer.
 It currently involves over thirty scholars from the UK, US, Germany, and South Africa.
 The Complete Works of James Shirley has had initial support from the British Academy.
-A major AHRC research grant (Principal Investigator: Dr Ravelhofer) funds ongoing work on an old-spelling online edition as well as the OUP modern-spelling edition of Shirley's oeuvre for the years 2008-13.
+A major AHRC research grant (Principal Investigator: Prof. Ravelhofer) funded ongoing work on an old-spelling online edition as well as the OUP modern-spelling edition of Shirley's oeuvre.
 For details see the project website.

 Barbara Ravelhofer has written many review articles in: Renaissance Quarterly, The Seventeenth Century, Kritikon, Internationales Archiv f.
 Sozialgeschichte der Literatur (IASL) and Atlantic Studies.